ABOUT

 Software Engineering Intern

-encryption workflows, cluster‑wide password handling, OpenSSL-backed
+cluster‑wide password handling, AES-based encryption, OpenSSL-backed

 primitives, and key‑management/backup utilities for TPM/key‑file